AndriyPt/ros-navigation-examples/README.md

 Some examples of ROS based navigation

 ## Docker
-For convinience it is recommended to use Docker containers.
+For convenience it is recommended to use Docker containers.
 Please follow these steps to run Docker container on your machine.

  1. Install Desktop OS Ubuntu Trusty or Xenial on your machine or in virtual machine